Retinopathy: Diagnosis

-Access to care

 Telemedicine programs are available that allow primary care clinics to take images using specially designed retinal imaging equipment which can then be shared electronically with specialists at other locations for review.
 In 2009, Community Health Center, Inc. implemented a telemedicine retinal screening program for low-income patients with diabetes as part of those patients' annual visits at the Federally Qualified Health Center.

 Prevention

 Retinopathy is often secondary to diseases such as diabetes or hypertension.
 Controlling blood sugar levels and blood pressure have been shown to help decrease incidence of retinopathy.

 Blood sugar control: If someone has diabetes, or is at high risk for diabetes, it is important for them to have their blood sugar levels checked.
-The gold standard blood sugar test is the A1C test.
-Many studies have suggested that lowering A1C levels in someone with elevated A1C levels can lower the incidence and progression of retinopathy.
+The gold standard blood sugar test is the HbA1C test.
+Many studies have suggested that lowering HbA1C levels in someone with elevated HbA1C levels can lower the incidence and progression of retinopathy.
 Fortunately, blood sugar control can have benefits beyond just the eye.
 A primary care physician can help with blood sugar control strategies.

 Blood pressure control: Controlling blood pressure can also lower the incidence and progression of retinopathy.
 A primary care physician can help with blood pressure control strategies.

 Other: Besides blood sugar and blood pressure control, there are other modifications that can help.
 Regular exercise may help lower the incidence and progression of retinopathy.
 If someone has sleep apnea, treatment of sleep apnea may help as well.

 Treatment

 Treatment is based on the cause of the retinopathy and may include laser therapy to the retina.
 Laser photocoagulation therapy has been the standard treatment for many types of retinopathy.
 Evidence shows that laser therapy is generally safe and improves visual symptoms in sickle cell and diabetic retinopathy.
 In recent years targeting the pathway controlling vessel growth or angiogenesis has been promising.
 Vascular endothelial growth factor (VEGF) seems to play a vital role in promoting neovascularization.
 Using anti-VEGF drugs (antibodies to sequester the growth factor), research have shown significant reduction in the extent of vessel outgrowth.
 Low quality evidence supports the use of anti-VEGF antibodies, such as bevacizumab or pegaptanib which seems to improve outcomes when used in conjunction with laser therapy to treat retinopathy of prematurity, longer term systemic effects are not known however.
 The evidence is poorer for treatment of diabetic retinopathy.
-Use of anti-VEGF drugs did not appear to improve outcomes when compared to standard laser therapy for diabetic retinopathy.
+Use of anti-VEGF drugs did not appear to improve outcomes in a clinically significant way when compared to standard laser therapy for diabetic retinopathy.